 - Homophobia: The U.A.E. criminal code includes language on “sin,” “indecency,” and “sodomy” that can be used to persecute gay or lesbian couples and LGBTQ communities.

-Big thanks to everyone who helped shape the campaign language behind the scenes, including some unnamed human rights experts, campaign consultant Kate Alexander, and coalition partners Action Corps, Clearinghouse on Women’s Issues, CODEPINK, European Centre For Democracy and Human Rights, FairSquare, Health Advocacy International, Human Rights Sentinel, Just Foreign Policy, Last Mile4D, Peace Action, and ReThinking Foreign Policy.
+Coalition partners included Action Corps, Clearinghouse on Women’s Issues, CODEPINK, European Centre For Democracy and Human Rights, FairSquare, Health Advocacy International, Human Rights Sentinel, Just Foreign Policy, Last Mile4D, Peace Action, and ReThinking Foreign Policy.